This topic describes how to separately store hot data and cold data in Lindorm based on timestamps.

 compaction

-Lindorm uses one table to store hot data and cold data.
+Lindorm uses the same table to store hot data and cold data.
 This way, you can query all data within one table.
 When you query data, you can configure the TimeRange parameter to specify a time range for the query.
 Lindorm determines whether to query only hot storage or cold storage, or query both hot and cold storage based on the time range that you specify.
-If you do not specify a time range in a query, only cold data is queried.
+If you do not specify a time range in a query, cold data may be queried.
 In this case, the throughput of the query is throttled by the specification of cold storage.
-For more information, see Overview
+For more information, see Overview.

 If you want to query data in hot storage, you can use the _l_hot_only_ hint in the query or configure the HOT_ONLY parameter to query only data in hot storage.